Accumulator-Aware Post-Training Quantization for Large Language Models

-The standard problem for neural network quantization aims to map high-precision values (\textit{e.g.}, 32-bit floating-point) to low-precision counterparts (\textit{e.g.}, 4-bit scaled integers) while locally minimizing the discrepancy between the output of the original model and that of the compressed one, as formalized by Eq.~\ref{eq:standard-reconstr-problem} in Section~\ref{sec:prelim-ptq}.
-In the post-training quantization (PTQ) setting, one often assumes the quantizer parameters (\textit{i.e.}, scaling factor $s$ and zero point $z$) are fixed and that the individual weights can move freely, as in~\cite{lybrand2021greedy, frantar2022optq, hubara2021accurate}.
-Building from this, we formalize accumulator-aware quantization as a constrained variant of the standard reconstruction problem in which the optimal quantized weights~$\bm{q}^*$ minimize local quantization error while also satisfying a strict $\ell_1$-norm constraint, as defined below.
+In the standard PTQ setting, one often assumes the quantizer parameters are fixed (\textit{i.e.}, scaling factor $s$ and zero point $z$) and that the individual weights can move freely~\citep{lybrand2021greedy, frantar2022optq}.
+Building from these assumptions, we formalize accumulator-aware PTQ with the objective function in Eq.~\ref{eq:a2q-reconstr-problem}, where the optimal quantized weights~$\bm{q}^*$ minimize local quantization error while also satisfying an accumulator-aware $\ell_1$-norm constraint, where $Z$ is given, up to a scaling, by Eq.~\ref{eq:a2q+-upper-bound}.

+In particular, the constraint $\|\bm q\|_1\leq Z$ ensures, via H\"older's inequality \citep{hardy1952inequalities}, that any inner product $|\bm{\tilde{x}^T} \bm q|$ remains appropriately bounded, as long as $\|\bm{\tilde{x}}\|_\infty$ is bounded.
+To approximately solve this accumulator-constrained reconstruction problem, we introduce AXE---a flexible accumulator-aware quantization framework that endows overflow avoidance guarantees to the family of layerwise PTQ algorithms that greedily assign bits element-by-element (\textit{e.g.}, GPFQ and OPTQ).